Local government reorganisation and devolution

 Next steps

-We will keep you updated as we receive more information and know more about what will happen.
-We realise you will have questions and hope that the following topics helps.
+We will keep you updated as we receive more information and learn more about what will happen.
+We realise you will have questions and hope that the following topics help.
 We will keep these updated as we go through the process ahead of us.
 This is a rapidly changing situation and the information here is based on what we know right now and is subject to change.

 The devolution and local government reorganisation will not change the structure of Parish and town councils, and they will remain the same as they are.
 They will have a bigger role to play in local community engagement and may take on more responsibilities.